 Writing thank you cards can quickly become overwhelming if you don’t break it up.
 To make this process a little more doable, try these handy tricks to help lighten your load:

 Work in sections: Start with your family, then move onto your partner’s family.
 The same goes for your friends and their friends.
+You can also group the wedding party together.
 For larger weddings, it may help to go table by table.
 Carefully examine your list, and find easy, logical ways to break up the work.